Council Tax: recovery of non-payment

 - Bristow & Sutor

-Any enforcement agent visiting your property on behalf of Northampton Borough Council will:
+Any enforcement agent visiting your property on our behalf will:

 - carry official identification at all times